dnndev/xmp-docs/revision-history.md

 # Revision History

+## 4.8.0

+* FIXED: `<CancelButton>` fires `<Redirect>` when it should not do so.
+Issue #50

+* ADDED: Enable ConnectionString use with DNN Search Integration so external data can be indexed in DNN.
+(Issue #56)

+* ADDED: Improved error handling when using double-quotes in a `CommandText` as well as when a referenced `ControlDataSource` is missing.
+(Issue #52)

+* ADDED: Emails sent from the form can now include multiple file attachments.

+* ADDED: Robots meta tag to `<xmod:Meta>` tag.

+## 4.7.6

+* COMPATIBILITY RELEASE: This is a special compatibility-only release for DNN 9.2.0 and later.
+In that version DNN removed over 500 API calls that had been previously deprecated.
+This necessitated we split development of XMod Pro into a special 9.2+ branch.
+There were no bug fixes or features added.
+Additionally, there was no release for older versions of DNN.

 ## 4.7.6

 *   FIXED: Issue when using the HeadScript BlockType of the ScriptBlock tag to load jQuery-dependent code.
 Versions prior to 4.7.5 would load your script after DNN injected jQuery.
 Version 4.7.5 loaded your script _before_ jQuery was loaded, causing 'jQuery undefined' errors.